oskarrough/codesandnotes/content/_drafts/schools.md

 ### CIID labs

-Copenhagen Institute of Interaction Design (or just CIID) is a really interesting school.
+Copenhagen Institute of Interaction Design (or CIID) is a really interesting school.
 Their [CIID labs](http://labs.ciid.dk/) is filled with good stuff.

 - georgia tech
 - delft